WeblateOrg/weblate/docs/admin/projects.rst

 POSIX style using underscore as a separator, including country code POSIX style language code including the country code even when not necessary (for example ``cs_CZ``).
+POSIX style using underscore as a separator, including country code (lowercase) POSIX style language code including the country code even when not necessary (lowercase) (for example ``cs_cz``).
 BCP style using hyphen as a separator
    Typically used on web platforms, produces language codes like ``pt-BR``.